temporalio/proposals/README.md

 # [Temporal](https://temporal.io) proposals

-This repo tracks all new and accepted feature proposals (internal or external) for the [Temporal open source project](https://github.com/temporalio/temporal).
+This repo tracks select new and accepted feature proposals (internal or external) for the [Temporal open source project](https://github.com/temporalio/temporal).
 If you're interested in submitting a proposal for consideration, please refer the [Creating a new proposal](#creating-a-new-proposal) section.

 ### Creating a new proposal